-WINTERTHOUR - The first Swiss gas station offering bioethanol fuel has opened in Winterthur (ZH).
-Within a year, the distributor AGROLA intends to inaugurate 14 in the country, including two in French-speaking Switzerland, in Delémont and Châtel St-Denis (FR).
+WINTERTHOUR - The first Swiss petrol station offering bio-ethanol fuel has opened in Winterthur (ZH).
+Within a year, the distributor AGROLA intends to inaugurate 14 in the country, including two in French-speaking Switzerland, in Délémont and Châtel St-Denis (FR).

-They will offer bio-ethanol E85, a product composed of 85% bio-ethanol and 15% gasoline, said Stefan Feer, the director of AGROLA.
-WWF and Greenpeace welcome this first, but remind that "all biofuels are not organic".
+They will offer bio-ethanol E85, a product composed of 85% bio-ethanol and 15% gasoline, said Stefan Feer, director of AGROLA.
+WWF and Greenpeace are delighted with this first, but recall that "not all biofuels are organic".

-Former Swiss Mister Renzo Blumenthal was the first to refuel in Winterthur.
-But the station should not see many customers by September.
-Indeed, only a model of car can use for the moment this fuel.
-The first vehicles will be marketed in Switzerland in September.
+The former Swiss Mister Renzo Blumenthal was the first to fill up in Winterthur.
+But the station should not see many customers pass by September.
+Only a car model can use this fuel at the moment.
+The first vehicles will be marketed in Switzerland from September.

 These cars cost on average 1500 francs more than a comparable traditional model, said a representative of the Scandinavian manufacturer.
 And we can also fuel them with gasoline.

-According to the Alcosuisse Liquor Board, vehicles that run on this fuel release 80% less CO2 than other vehicles.
-E85 bio-ethanol also offers the advantage of being cheaper than gasoline.
-In Winterthur, one liter costs 1,39 franc, more than 20% less than unleaded gasoline 95, noted the director of AGROLA.
+According to the Alcosuisse Federal Liquor Control Board, vehicles running on this fuel emit 80% less CO2 than other vehicles.
+E85 bioethanol also offers the advantage of being cheaper than petrol.
+In Winterthur, a liter costs 1,39 francs, more than 20% less than unleaded petrol 95, noted the director of AGROLA.

-The environmental organizations have welcomed the opening of the first bio-ethanol service station in Switzerland.
-But WWF and Greenpeace are taking a critical look at imported biofuels, which the Federal Council plans to zero-rate to encourage consumption and reduce CO2 emissions.
-The raw materials used in their production are often not grown ecologically.
+Environmental organizations were delighted with the opening of the first bio-ethanol service station in Switzerland.
+But WWF and Greenpeace take a critical look at imported biofuels, which the Federal Council plans to zero-rate in order to encourage their consumption and reduce CO2 emissions.
+The raw materials used to make them are often not cultivated ecologically.